DimaSheiko/apep-docs/docs/framework/conditions/class.md

 >
 > _`rage.diff || rage.deficit || ragediff`_

--   This condition calculates the deficit of Rage the player has.
+-   This condition calculates the deficit of Rage (maximum Rage - current Rage) for the target.

+#### Parameters

+-   `target` (UNIT, optional): The unit to check.
+Defaults to "player".

 #### Returns `NUMBER`

--   The deficit of Rage that the player currently has.
+-   The deficit of Rage.

 #### _Example:_